Reading recommendations for novels and plays by Norwegian authors that have been published in English.

 For a relatively small country, Norway has a rich literary tradition.
 From the plays of Ibsen to the modern crime dramas so beloved in Scandinavia, Norwegians are big readers.
-Here are five must-read Norwegian books, all of which are available in English.

 With a population of just 5.5 million, Norway is a relatively small country.
 That must mean a small pool of great writers, right?
 Despite its size, Norway still enjoys a strong literary tradition with many famous names, past and present.